Reachability Analysis of Large Linear Systems with Uncertain Inputs in the Krylov Subspace: Homogeneous Solution in the Krylov Subspace

 where $E$ is enclosed by an interval matrix:

-Please note that $\overset{!}{<}$ means that the above inequality has to be enforced by choosing $\eta$ large enough.
-We are proposing an enclosure of the error $x_h (t) - \hat{x}_h (t)$, which is multiplicative with the initial state, since large initial states result in larger errors for a given time horizon. \begin{lemma}[Correction matrix $\mathcal{F}$] The interval matrix
+We are proposing an enclosure of the error $x_h (t) - \hat{x}_h (t)$, which is multiplicative with the initial state, since large initial states result in larger errors for a given time horizon. \begin{lemma}[Correction interval matrix $\mathcal{F}$] The interval matrix

 with $\mathcal{E}(\delta,x_0)$ and $\eta$ according to \eqref{eq:matrixExponentialRemainder} ensures the enclosure of the exact solution:

 \end{lemma}

 \begin{proof} Let us start by rearranging \eqref{eq:timeIntervalEnlargement}: